-2022 DRAFT BUDGET OVERVIEW
+2022 APPROVED BUDGET OVERVIEW

-The 2022 Draft Budget results in an increase of 2.99% in the general levy and 2.78% to the Transit area levy for a combined increase of 2.98%.
+The 2022 Approved Budget results in an increase of 1.91% in the general levy and 2.78% to the Transit area levy for a combined increase of 1.96%.
 A 1% change in the general levy is approximately \$780,000.
 The combined increase in Water and Sewer rates is 6.85%.

-The proposed general levy increase is comprised of an increase of 0.67% for direct decisions under management's control, 2.59% for items outside of management's control including the recently approved Sarnia Police Services Board budget (1.57%), and 4.69% for impacts from prior decisions including the reversal of prior year mitigation efforts (3.43%).
-To mitigate the 7.94% increase in the base budget, management is proposing additional operating support transferred from reserves (5.22%).
+The approved general levy increase is comprised of a decrease of 0.62% for direct decisions under management's control, an increase of 2.35% for items outside of management's control including the recently approved Sarnia Police Services Board budget (1.57%), and 3.92% for impacts from prior decisions including the reversal of prior year mitigation efforts (2.73%).
+To mitigate the 6.00% increase in the base budget, management is proposing additional operating support transferred from reserves (4.09%).

 The operating support is coming from recent surpluses, including the anticipated 2021 operating budget surplus.
-This is not a sustainable mitigation tool over multiple years, it can be effective when surpluses exist and external pressures such as a pandemic-impacted economy, which could otherwise limit property owners to absorb an increase, is a consideration.
+This is not a sustainable mitigation tool over multiple years, it can be effective when surpluses exist and there are external pressures such as a pandemic-impacted economy, which could otherwise limit property owners to absorb an increase, is a consideration.

-The Draft Budget has been prepared assuming no COVID-19 impacts.
+The Approved Budget has been prepared assuming no COVID-19 impacts.
 However, staff anticipate the City will still experience ongoing financial impacts of the pandemic in 2022, such as reduced programming and increased personal protective equipment, cleaning, and security costs.
 The City is expecting that these impacts will continue to be offset by the COVID-19 Safe Restart funds in reserves at the end of 2021.

-The City has prepared capital requests that continue to reflect an aggressive and expansive capital program with \$55,156,431 of capital projects being put forward.
-This is \$6,603,374 million lower than the historically high 2021 Approved Capital Budget but is still beyond the capacity of the City's projected reserves.
-Management is continuing to work through the capital requests to make the appropriate recommendations to Council for approval of the 2022 Draft Capital Budget.
+Council has approved a capital budget that continues to reflect an aggressive and expansive capital program with a total of \$48,962,238 of capital projects.
+This is \$12,797,566 million lower than the historically high 2021 Approved Capital Budget but is still a significant level of capital investment.